OlesiaV/sdl_evolution/proposals/NNNN-Updates-in-Mobile-and-HMI-APIs-for-RevSDL.md

 ## Introduction

 Using passenger's remote-control mobile application user is able to control specified modules of the vehicle via remote-control functionality turned on through HMI in vehicle settings.
-Currently only "CLIMATE" and "RADIO" modules are available for remote-control.
+Currently only 'CLIMATE' and 'RADIO' modules are available for remote-control.

 ## Motivation

-To extend RSDL functionality and obtain "SEAT", "HMI_SETTINGS" and "AUDIO" remote-control modules of the vehicle using passenger's remote-control mobile application.
+To extend RSDL functionality and obtain 'SEAT', 'HMI_SETTINGS' and 'AUDIO' remote-control modules of the vehicle using passenger's remote-control mobile application.
 The proposed solution will allow passenger remotely control seats incline and massage options, choose units for displaying temperature and distance, display modes, choose audio source, control volume.

 ## Proposed solution

 The list of proposed remote-control options for vehicle modules that can be implemented is signed below.

-#### For "SEATS" remote-control mobile application will be able to:
+#### For 'SEATS' remote-control mobile application will be able to:

 - READ and SET parameters